-The US Labor Department reported the federal government and states overpaid $14 billion in unemployment benefits in 2011, equating to 11% of ALL jobless benefits paid out.
+Long ago in 2011, the US Labor Department reported the federal government and states overpaid $14 billion in unemployment benefits, equating to 11% of ALL jobless benefits paid out.
 This isn’t surprising given how inefficient our government is.

-Thankfully, the economy has improved in 2015, but the overpayments still persist!
+Thankfully, the economy has improved, but the overpayments still persist!

 The $14 billion in overpaid benefits went to three groups: